Gordon Stobbe: Music composer and author

-Mr. Stobbe has authored and published twenty seven fiddle books to date.
+Stobbe has authored and published twenty seven fiddle books to date.
 These include fiddle instruction books and tune collections of traditional as well as original fiddle music.
 He has also produced one instructional DVD.
 His music and teaching materials, CDs and DVD are being used by fiddle teachers across Canada and the United States.

-Gordon Stobbe has been commissioned to compose and record scores for CBC Halifax radio dramas, as well as musical work with other film and television projects.
+Stobbe has been commissioned to compose and record scores for CBC Halifax radio dramas, as well as musical work with other film and television projects.
 While working with the NDWT Theatre Company in Ontario, he composed music for their productions.
 He has been a regular contributor since 1999 to Fiddler Magazine, published quarterly in Los Altos, California.
 For many years, Stobbe has written over 55 articles featuring many Canadian fiddlers, presenting Canadian fiddle music to the world.

 Stobbe also developed a two-hour stage show titled "The Fiddler's History of Canada", which traces the spread of fiddle music through the history of Canada.
 Mr. Stobbe first produced this show with a fiddle group in Smithers, B.C., who performed the show in the spring and summer of 2012.
 Mr. Stobbe has been working with other youth fiddle groups across Canada who are performing this show and other co-creations.

 Theatre

-Gordon Stobbe performed and toured across Canada and throughout the Canadian North for five years with the NDWT company, a theatre company based in Toronto, specializing in developing and performing Canadian theatre pieces.
+Stobbe performed and toured across Canada and throughout the Canadian North for five years with the NDWT company, a theatre company based in Toronto, specializing in developing and performing Canadian theatre pieces.
 The company toured across Canada featuring James Reaney's ‘The Donnellys Parts I, II and III’.
-Gordon Stobbe appeared in the three volumes of these plays published by Press Porcepic.
+Stobbe appeared in the three volumes of these plays published by Press Porcepic.
 With this company, Stobbe also travelled to northern Ontario and the Northwest Territories performing with actors Gary Farmer and Graham Greene, among others.
 The NDWT Company is mentioned in the Canadian Encyclopedia.